Essential Off Piste Safety Tips

 We all have that inner urge to conquer some powder on our holidays, whether that is touring hours up the mountain or just off the side of the piste.
 At Powder White, we can find your perfect powder hound holiday today.

-With the recent spring ski powder and avalanches in Tignes, I wanted to share my own tips and research for keeping safe off piste.
+With the recent snowstorms, I wanted to share my tips and research for keeping safe off-piste.
 This is where you need to stop and think about these tips to keep you and others safe in the powder.

-Before you even think about going off the side of the piste poles, make sure your insurance covers off-piste skiing as many standard health contracts will not.
+Before you even think about going off the side of the piste poles, make sure your insurance covers off piste skiing as many standard health contracts will not.
+This is an essential off-piste safety tip.

 I get my off piste insurance from specialist Mcgregor Insurance – this company is run by keen skiers and offer the most comprehensive cover for all mountain-based eventualities.